How Much Money Stock Day Traders Make

-To account for slippage, reduce net profitability figures by at least 10%.
-Given this scenario and refinements, it is possible to make about $2,970 trading a $30,000 account (the $3,300 mentioned above, reduced by 10%).
+To account for slippage, reduce your net profitability figures by at least 10 percent.
+Given this scenario and refinements, it is possible to make about $2,970 trading a $30,000 account (the $3,300 mentioned above, reduced by 10 percent).

 How Much Money Stock Day Traders Make - Final Word

-Forex and futures day traders can get started with much less capital than the $30,000 recommended for day trading stocks, see Forex Day Trading with $1000 or Less and Minimum Capital Required to Start Day Trading Futures.
+Forex and futures day traders can get started with much less capital than the $30,000 recommended for day trading stocks.
+For more on futures, see Minimum Capital Required to Start Day Trading Futures.